DhruvTalati/Hospital_Management_System/README.md

 # Hospital_Management_System
-Hospital Patient Management System built using Python, Tkinter, and MySQL (via XAMPP).
-It manages patients, doctors, and appointments with OOP concepts, file handling, regex validation, and exception handling for invalid inputs, ensuring smooth hospital record management.
+Hospital Patient Management System built with Python, Tkinter, and MySQL (via XAMPP).
+Manages patients, doctors, and appointments with OOP, file handling, input validation, and a user-friendly GUI.